 3.10 Governance

 An organization shall have a governance framework for AI, policies, and practices to help ensure that AI systems are developed, deployed, and managed responsibly.
-Governance emphasizes compliance with emerging AI laws and regulations, such as the EU AI Act, and addresses ethical considerations, risk management, and transparency.
+Governance emphasizes compliance with emerging AI laws and regulations, such as the EU AI Act, Hiroshima AI process or Global AI Governance Initiative (China), and addresses ethical considerations, risk management, and transparency.
 For example, understand the risks associated with ongoing use of AI Systems and training data in the context of their intended Programs.
 This could include the ability to monitor the lifecycle of the AI system and perform ongoing analysis of its intended uses.

 Verification material(s):